dkrayacich/MCP/README.md

 This repository implements a **Model Context Protocol (MCP)** setup consisting of a custom **MCP server** and **MCP host**, designed to extend LLM capabilities by exposing external tools and resources in a structured, reliable way.

 The project demonstrates how to:
-- Build an MCP server using [FastMCP] with custom resources and tools.
+- Build an MCP server using [FastMCP](https://pypi.org/project/fastmcp/) with custom resources and tools.
 - Run an MCP host that connects to the server and integrates with an LLM (via [Ollama](https://ollama.ai/)).
 - Enable basic **text-based search** across datasets, where LLMs issue tool calls and incorporate results into their responses.

 ---

-## 🚀 Features
+## Features

 ### **Custom MCP Server**
 - Exposes documents/resources as MCP resources.